 Dysvascular disease and cancer are less common causes of arm loss; and although rare, congenital limb deficiency affects the upper limb more than 50% of the time.

 The optimal treatment for arm loss is to use a prosthetic arm; however, the dexterity and functionality of the intact hand and arm set high expectations for arm prostheses, and pose the technological challenge of developing devices that are both functional and easy to control.

-Two basic features of neuromuscular physiology underlie the concept of TMR:
+Two basic features of neuromuscular physiology underlie the concept of TMSKR: